Become an Inclusive Employers Member today

 When is Bi Visibility Day?

-Bi Visibility Day 2022 takes place on Friday 23rd September.
+Bi Visibility Day takes place annually on 23rd September.

 One of the day’s founders stated: